 Alcohol Discussion Workshop (ADW)

-BASICS is an acronym for Brief Alcohol Screening Intervention for College Students; it consists of individual sessions with trained interviewers in which students examine their own drinking behavior in a confidential, judgment-free environment.
+BASICS is an acronym for Brief Alcohol Screening Intervention for College Students and consists of individual sessions with trained interviewers in which students examine their own drinking behavior in a confidential, judgment-free environment.
 The goal is to help students take a critical look at their choices and ultimately reduce their risks.